 That said, you understandably aren’t looking for swimming companions in the form of dead worms in your pool.
 And as you may already know, worms typically cause the biggest headaches for pool owners in the spring and fall.

 Worms thrive in cool weather, and rain encourages them out of the ground.
 It’s a somewhat ironic fact, given that wet weather is often the death of worms, as your pool well knows.

 Worms use receptors instead of eyes to make their way around the world.
-Unfortunately, these receptors are more sensitive to telling a worm when it’s light or dark outside rather than whether there’s a dangerous body of water lurking in front of them.
+Unfortunately, these receptors are more sensitive to telling a worm when it’s light or dark outside rather than whether a dangerous body of water lurks in front of them.